 Scylla Health Check¶

-If you have enabled the Scylla Monitoring stack, Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
-A new Alert was defined in Prometheus Alert Manager, to report when a Scylla node health check fails and the node is considered DOWN.
+If you have enabled the Scylla Monitoring stack, the Monitoring stack 2.0 Manager dashboard includes the same cluster status report.
+A new Alert was defined in Prometheus Alert Manager to report when a Scylla node health check fails, and the node is considered DOWN.